devosmitachatterjee2018/DataCleaningTool/paper.md

 3. **Addressing reasonable number of data problems which cause erroneous conclusion and failing algorithms** - DataCleaningTool aims to clean data by resolving inconsistencies, smoothing noisy data, removing outliers or imputing missing observations using model based imputation method.

 # Method
 DataCleaningTool provides various assistances to users to clean data quickly and efficiently.
-DataCleaningTool is shown in figure 1.
+DataCleaningTool is shown in figure \autoref{fig:dataproperties}.

 ## Automated Assistances